Who Are You, Really?

 "Josh Rasmussen is one of the deepest and most interesting thinkers of our time.
 He is one of the leaders of a new generation of philosophers building a more conciliatory and fruitful dialogue between believers and atheists.
 Who Are You, Really? is a novel and intriguing exploration of some of the biggest questions of human existence.
 It's essential reading for anyone interested in consciousness and what it means to be a human being."

 "Professor Rasmussen's new book is both a pleasure to read and a welcome change of pace.
 You will find here a rare achievement: it is written in a style that will engage both students and philosophers, and it presents original ways to explore and defend a mind-first ontology.
 Rasmussen's flair for new ideas is fully on display.
 Challenging current physicalist conceptions of the mind, he articulates a conception of personal identity that combines ancient spiritual ideas with novel ways to understand physical reality."

-"As we have come expect, Josh Rasmussen has written another volume that is clear, carefully reasoned, and illuminating, and it is full of marvelous analogies and accessible illustrations.
-Rasmussen's account of personhood and its origin, and what constitutes personal identity is not only masterful in its logically structural layout; it is also modest, wise, engaging, and persuasive.
+"As we have come to expect, Josh Rasmussen has written another volume that is clear, carefully reasoned, and illuminating, and it is full of marvelous analogies and accessible illustrations.
+Rasmussen's account of personhood and its origin, and what constitutes personal identity, is not only masterful in its logically structural layout; it is also modest, wise, engaging, and persuasive.
 A fine work!"

 1. Introducing the Inquiry

-Part 1: The Nature of You
+Part One: The Nature of You

 2. Your Feelings

 7. Your Body